civican/legisinfo/44-1/bills/C-19/bill_text.md

   **(2)** Subsection (1) comes into force, or is deemed to have come into force, on September 1, 2022.

-  **(2.1)** Despite subsection (2), the provisions of the `Select Luxury Items Tax Act`, as enacted by subsection (1), that set out the tax on subject aircraft come into force on a day or days to be fixed by order of the Governor in Council.
+  **(2.1)** Despite subsection (2), the provisions of the `Select Luxury Items Tax Act`, as enacted by subsection (1), that set out the tax on subject aircraft come into force on a day or days to be fixed by order of the Governor in Council, which day or days may not be fixed before September 1, 2022.

   **(3)** Despite subsection (2), sections 107 to 119 and 121 to 129 of the `Select Luxury Items Tax Act`, as enacted by subsection (1), come into force on the later of the day on which this Act receives royal assent and September 1, 2022.